 You can’t be fired for doing something you have the legal right to do

-Your employer can’t fire you for doing something that’s permitted under BC's main law protecting workers.
+If you’re covered by the Employment Standards Act (see who’s covered), your employer can’t fire you for doing something that’s permitted under this law.
 For example, you can’t be fired for any of the following:

 - Refusing to sign an agreement that will affect your rights (for example, an agreement about how you’ll be paid for overtime).

 - Filing an employment standards complaint against your employer.

 You can’t be fired for a reason that violates your human rights

 Your employer is breaking BC's human rights law if they fire you because of:

 - your race, colour, ancestry, ethnic origin, citizenship, or where you were born